An incident has occured in Kela’s customer service locator More information

 - for 60 days if you accept a job that lasts for at least 4 months.

 If you work part-time, you can receive wages, adjusted unemployment allowance as well as commuting and relocation allowance at the same time.
+The benefit is paid to your bank account every four weeks.
 Payment is made at the end of each four-week period.
 The first payment period is two weeks.

 If education or training is needed in order to be able to take on a job, commuting and relocation allowance can also be paid for the time of education or training if the other eligibility criteria are met.